 The custom user interface limits the user to the specific functions defined for the product; hence, preventing user access to the operating system's desktop.
-Only web pages, database commands and proprietary communication protocols are transmitted and received by this product over the TCP/IP network.
-No EMAIL services are configured or available to the customer.
+Medical Images and DICOM IOD's are the only files that are transmitted and received over the TCP/IP network using the DICOM protocol.
+No EMAIL services are configured or available to the user.